Hello Cardano CourseLessons1. Hello World

 Challenge

-Create a transaction that send multiple assets to multiple addresses.
+Create a transaction that sends multiple assets to multiple addresses.
+Explore the Mesh SDK docs for more!